mongodb-developer/alexa-golang-example/README.md

 If you don't have a [MongoDB Atlas](https://www.mongodb.com/cloud) cluster, you can configure one for free.
 For this example an M0 cluster is more than sufficient.

 > Using promotional code NRABOY200 will give you $200 in premium credit on your Atlas account for a more powerful cluster beyond the forever free M0 cluster.

+Make sure the Atlas cluster has been properly whitelisted for AWS services.
+If AWS Lambda cannot reach your cluster then requests made by Alexa will fail.

 Having an Amazon Echo or other Amazon Alexa enabled device is not necessary to be successful with this tutorial.
 Amazon offers a really great simulator that can be used directly in the web browser.